2023 RACE BIBLE

 Participants are responsible for their own navigation

-Although some trail sections and roads have signs, the course is not marked.
-Participants must carry with them a GPS and/or a compass (see mandatory gear requirements), and know how to use them in order to navigate the course.
-Detailed cue sheets will be provided at gear check.
+Although some trails are marked and most roads have signs, the course is not marked.
+Participants must carry with them a GPS and/or a compass (see mandatory gear requirements; a phone can be used as a GPS if it has enough battery life to last the entire event), and know how to use them in order to navigate the course.
+Detailed cue sheets will be provided ahead of the race.
 GPS tracks will be posted on this site before the race.

-Participants must departing their starting point on time or they will be marked as DNS (Did Not Start) and they will not be allowed to compete in the race
+Participants must depart their starting point on time or they will be marked as DNS (Did Not Start) and they will not be allowed to compete in the race.

 No external support

 No support crews, and no pacing or rides/tows accepted from motorized transport.
-Spectators may not provide assistance at any time (on course or at checkpoints) or accompany participants along the course (except at checkpoints).
+Spectators may not provide assistance at any time (on course or at checkpoints), participants should plan to be self-sufficient.
+Spectators may not accompany participants along the course (you can stop at various points to cheer on your racer if you would like to tour the race route during the event but not following along on course for road sections).

-Participants may accept limited or emergency support from officials if offered or provided.
+Participants may accept help or emergency support from volunteers/race-officials.

 No littering or caching of supplies

 Littering or caching of supplies along the route are not permitted and will result in a disqualification.
 Leave no trace.
-You may purchase supplies from businesses along the route.
+You may purchase supplies from businesses along the route when passing through or near small towns.

 Stay on Course

 Participants must complete the race using the route provided.
-If the participant leaves the race course for any reason (including getting lost), they must re-enter where they left or they may either be disqualified or assessed a time penalty at the discretion of the Race Directors.
+If the participant leaves the race course for any reason (including getting lost), they should re-enter where they left or they may either be disqualified or assessed a time penalty at the discretion of the Race Directors.
+We don’t like disqualifying participants though and if it’s evident that you didn’t gain an advantage by unintentionally going off course even if you didn’t rejoin at the same place we’ll try to be as lenient as possible.

 This is an open course with motor vehicles on some sections.
-Snow machines and motor vehicles have absolute right of way.
-You must pull to the right side of the trail and let them pass.
-Stop at all intersections and obey all traffic rules and signals.
-Anyone caught disobeying traffic laws will be disqualified and asked to leave the course.
+Motor vehicles have absolute right of way.
+Stop at all intersections and obey all traffic rules and signals/signs on all roads, paths, trails, etc. Anyone caught disobeying traffic laws will be disqualified and asked to leave the course.
+Be courteous to public users on the roads, trails, and paths and yield the right of way whenever necessary.
+Please always be polite.

 Authority of Race Directors, race officials, checkpoint directors, and medics

-Participants must obey the direction of Race Directors, Race Officials, Checkpoint Directors, and Medics at all times.
+Participants must obey the direction of Race Directors, CheckPoint Volunteers, Rovers, and Medics at all times.
 They may delay or pull racers from the course at any point at their discretion.

-Failure to obey the direction of Race Directors, Race Officials, Checkpoint Directors, and Medics is grounds for disqualification and may affect your eligibility to participate in future events.
+Failure to obey the direction of Race Directors, CheckPoint Volunteers, Rovers, or Medics is grounds for disqualification and may affect your eligibility to participate in future events.

 Weather-related race delay or cancellation